Adi11cr7/Water-level-controller-using-8051-Microcontroller/README.md

   <b>Water Level Controller Circuit Advantages</b>
-<li>Human effort is reduced as the system controls the motor automatically based on the water level.<li>
+<li>Human effort is reduced as the system controls the motor automatically based on the water level.</li>

 <li>This system consumes less power.</li>